Search

 Typically, financial institutions that provide personal loans, auto loans, student loans and mortgages use simple interest, although there could be some exceptions.

 For instance, if you deposit $100 in a savings account that earns 5% interest annually, you will earn $5 in interest on your original investment every year, but no more, because it is based on your original investment.
-Though, it is rare nowadays to run into a savings account that utilizes simple interest.
-Most use compound interest.

 What types of accounts use simple interest?

-As mentioned, some savings accounts—as well as certificates of deposit (CDs) and some loans—use simple interest.
+Some savings accounts—as well as certificates of deposit (CDs) and some loans—use simple interest.

 A CD is a type of account where you agree to deposit money for a set period of time, usually at least six months.
 In exchange, the bank agrees to pay you a higher interest rate than a regular savings account.
 While CDs usually offer a higher interest rate than savings accounts, they also enforce penalties for withdrawing your money before the CD matures.